artem328/test-fff39100-5950-4736-a967-1867281cc326/README.md

 - \App\Transfer\TransferProcessor depends on Doctrine's EntityManager.
 Could be an abstraction over doctrine
 - \App\Transfer\TransferProcessor does not lock wallet balance when updating it.
 Possible data corruption if simultaneous requests update one wallet's balance.
 - I'm not a fan of forms for mapping request to DTO, but it is a simple approach.
+- Tests, codestyle tools and static analysis tools should be added